Mathnasium vs Kumon Comparison – Which is Best

 Is Kumon Legit?

 Kumon is legit, and while children aren’t as excited to go to a Kumon center as they are for Mathnasium, the results are very similar.
-However, the business is not accredited Better Business Bureau, which makes the organization’s reviews an important source of information.
+However, the business is not Better Business Bureau accredited which does the reviews for the organization as an essential source of information.

 What Are Customers Saying About Varsity Tutors?

-Based on the reviews, Kumon has more mixed reviews than Mathnasium, with a good portion of Kumon’s students and parents saying that there wasn’t enough personal support and that Kumon was a lot of work.
-However, many other customers emphasized that the freneticism of Kumon is what produces results – by repeating a formula hundreds of times, the idea is that the student will retain information at a higher rate.
+Based on sites like sitejabber.com, Kumon has more mixed reviews than Mathnasium, with a good portion of Kumon’s students and parents saying that there wasn’t enough personal support and Kumon was a lot of work.
+However, many other customers emphasized that freneticism of Kumon is what produces results – by repeating a formula hundreds of times, the idea is that the student will retain information at a higher rate.

 One of Kumon’s main teaching points is that the students are put into lower testing brackets than give them valuable test-taking experience.
 This system ensures that every student learns every concept and how to apply that concept educationally.
 However, it can lead to students doing work they already know or redoing work from several grades below them.